 A Primary key is a unique identifier for each record, but this is the only half story.
-Another main purpose is to relate records for different tables and playing main role as one pointer.
+Another main purpose is to relate records for different tables and playing the leading role as a pointer.

 The best data type for Primary Key.

-I suggest to choose a numeric data type because storage of numeric type is very compact then any character data type and even most of primary key is a foreign key for another table so smaller key performs faster than the other.
+I suggest choosing a numeric data type because storage of numeric type is very compact than any character data type and even most of the primary key is a foreign key for another table, so smaller key performs faster than the other.